HMazharHameed/GismaTeaching/Data Management/SQL/Basics-Intermediate.md

 ## Task 5: Find People Living in the Same City

 Write a SQL query to list the `firstName` and `lastName` of people who share the same city as at least one other person.
 The result should not show any duplicate rows for the same city.

+## Task 6: Calculate Average Age of People

+Write a SQL query to calculate the average age of all people listed in the `Person` table.
+If there are no people in the table, return `NULL` as the average.

+## Task 7: Count People by Initial Letter of Last Name

+Write a SQL query that counts how many people have last names starting with each letter.

+## Task 8: Calculate the Percentage of Residents per City

+Write a SQL query that calculates the percentage of people residing in each city relative to the total number of people in the `Address` table.